LakshmiNarayanaPeniketi/SMS-Filtering-System/README.md

-# **Spam SMS Filtering System**
+# **SMS Filtering System**

 ## **Introduction:**
-This project is done as part of the Novoic Machine Learning challenge, here the task is to classify the given SMS messages as Spam and Ham(legitimate).
+The main objective of the project is to filter Spam messages using the data set.

 ## **Dataset Description:**
 The data comprises 5,574 SMS messages.
 Each message is labelled as either 'ham' (legitimate) or spam.